 C++ is an Object-Oriented Programming language.
-This language is developed by Bjarne Stroustrup at BELL Lab in 1980’s.
-Bjarne Stroustrup wanted to combine the best of both the language and create a more powerful language that could support object-oriented programming features and that is:
+This language developed by Bjarne Stroustrup at BELL Lab in 1980’s.
+He wanted to combine the best of both the language.
+It creates a more powerful language that could support object-oriented programming features and that is:

 The object-oriented features in C++ allow programmers to build large programs with clarity, extensibility and ease of maintenance, incorporating the spirit and efficiency of C. The addition of new features has transformed C from a language that currently facilitates the top-down, structured design that provides bottom-up, object-oriented design.